frankhjung/haskell-robot/README.md

 (This was the old solution code before refactoring.)

 As Haskell is lazy, robots can appear in *any* order.
-When a value is required (`print`), only then, is it evaluated.
+Only when a value is required (`print`) is it evaluated.

 ```haskell
 let